jlink/property-based-testing/pbt-java/blog-series/2_properties.md

 the number of actually run `checks`, the random `seed`, the originally falsified sample, and the simplest found falsified `sample`.

-## Open Questions
+## Further Questions

+In this article, I started with a simple example.
+Hopefully enough, to get you thinking and raising questions, e.g.:

-Property-based Testing's promise is to relieve us from (some of) the burden of finding additional examples, corner cases and unknown gaps in the specification.
+- Property-based Testing's promise is to relieve us from (some of) the burden of finding additional examples, corner cases and unknown gaps in the specification.

-//TODO: More on the open questions and what else will be tackled in the series
+  To what degree can PBT keep this promise?
+- Another thing that might bother you is the flair of indeterminism that random generation brings into the game.
+Should you be bothered?
+Do the tools provide means to repeat falsifying test runs?
+- Is there a fundamental reason why PBT is common in the world of functional programming but almost unknown in OOP?
+Maybe it doesn't really work with stateful objects and side-effects?

+## Next Step

-So far for today.
-In the next article of this series we will look closer at _jqwik_ and its features, but also at alternatives on the JVM.
+In the following article we will look closer at _jqwik_ and its features, but also at alternatives for the JVM.